 - Plant tangelos in compost-rich, loamy soil that is well-drained.
 Keep the soil evenly moist.
 Protect plants with plant blankets if temperatures near freezing are forecast.

 Container growing tangelos

 - Dwarf tangelos can be grown in containers.
 Choose a container at least 18 inches deep and wide.
 Move tangelos to larger containers after a year or two.

 - Tangelos can be grown indoors in a very brightly lit spot.
-Potting soil should be coarse, acidic and well-drained.
+Potting soil should be coarse, acidic, and well-drained.
 Tangelos growing in containers in cold-winter regions should be moved indoors in autumn before the first frost.

 - Most tangelos are self-fertile.
-The popular tangelo ‘Minneola’ requires a pollinator to ensure good fruit set.
-Most mandarins will pollinate tangelos with the exception of Satsumas, ‘Orlando’ and ‘Seminole’.
+The popular tangelo ‘Minneola’ requires a pollinator to ensure a good fruit set.
+Most mandarins will pollinate tangelos with the exception of Satsumas, ‘Orlando’, and ‘Seminole’.
 You can help a tree set fruit by taking a small brush and moving pollen from one flower to another.
 Honeybees and other pollinators can assist as well.
 Trees will begin bearing fruit at 1 to 2 years old.
 A mature tree will bear 40 to 50 fruits.
 Fruits commonly ripen from winter into spring.

 - Feed tangelo trees in mid-spring, early summer, and late summer.
 Use an organic fertilizer formulated for citrus trees, generally higher in nitrogen than phosphorus and potassium.

 - Take care when harvesting fruit not to pull the fruit or the rind will tear around the stem; cutting stems with pruning shears is the best harvest practice.

 - Tangelos, like other citrus, are usually not bothered by insect pests.
 Watch for slugs or leafminers.
 Indoors watch for mites or aphids.